Dr. Joseph W. Robbins, Department Head

 POLS 4100.
 Political Science Capstone Course.
 3 Hours.

 Prerequisite: POLS 3100.
-An application of political science research skills to the study of specialized topics that reflect the expertise of the instructor.
-Students will prepare and present a formal research paper.
+An application of Political Science research skills to the study of any topic within political science or its sub-disciplines.
+Students will prepare and present a formal research paper in political science in general or in their area of concentration.

 POLS 4200.
 American Constitutional Law I. 3 Hours.

-A comprehensive study of American constitutional law dealing with the structure and powers of the national governement outlined in the first four Articles of the Constitution.
-The primary focus is on the Supreme Court's decisions and the doctrinal impact of those decisiions on the structure and relationships of the three branches of the government (separation of powers) and between the national government and state govenrments (federalism).
+A comprehensive study of American constitutional law dealing with the structure and powers of the national government outlined in the first four Articles of the Constitution.
+The primary focus is on the Supreme Court's decisions and the doctrinal impact of those decisions on the structure and relationships of the three branches of the government (separation of powers) and between the national government and state governments (federalism).

 POLS 4202.
 American Constitutional Law II.
 3 Hours.